What are B-cells?

 Practical steps for immune health

 You can support the production and function of your B-cells through targeted lifestyle choices.
-Strengthening your immune foundation helps these cells respond faster to threats.

-• Micronutrient support: Focus on foods rich in Zinc, Selenium, and Vitamin C. These are essential cofactors for healthy white blood cell production.
+• Micronutrient support: Focus on foods rich in zinc, selenium, and vitamin C. These are essential cofactors for healthy white blood cell production.

 Disclaimer: These results should always be discussed with a healthcare professional.
 This guide is for informational purposes and is not medical advice.